What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 What are the 3 LEED Certification Minimum Program Requirements?

-Leed certification building requirements
+leed certification building requirements

 1. Permanency of Location and Land